Leasing Round 4

 We will manage the Round 4 pre-qualification and tender submissions process through our web-based Jaggaer eTendering Portal*.

-Following project award, The Crown Estate will undertake a plan level Habitats Regulations Assessment, to assess the possible impact of the proposed sites on the relevant nature conservation sites of European importance.
+Following conclusion of the tender process and project award, The Crown Estate will undertake a plan level Habitats Regulations Assessment, to assess the possible impact of the proposed sites on the relevant nature conservation sites of European importance.

 Subject to this assessment, new seabed rights could be awarded as early as 2021, with developers then progressing to seek planning consent for their own projects through the statutory planning process.

 *Please note that we will only consider applications that are made using this portal.
 The Crown Estate reserves the right to refuse access to the eTendering Portal to any person or legal entity that The Crown Estate considers, in its absolute discretion, does not have a genuine intention to, or is not eligible to, participate in Round 4 with the aim of securing seabed rights to develop an offshore wind farm.